async-aws/aws/docs/index.md

     ->setMessageBody('invoiceId: 1337');

 // Since the returned value is ignored,
-// the HTTP request is sent automatically.
+// the HTTP request is sent immediately.
 $sqs->sendMessage($input);
 ```